Alternate Title: Can You Really Make New Friends as an Adult in Your Mid-Forties?

 Maybe once I publish this post, I can rank on page one for “Nostalgic Hubbs Pub in Orlando, Florida”. #SEOisAwesome

-Update: Just checked, and yes I am now on page 1 of Google for this phrase, LOL.
-Search result #6, to be exact.
+Update: Just checked, and yes I am currently ranking on page 1 of Google for “Hubbs Pub Orlando Florida”, LOL.
 Yep, SEO is Awesome! 🙂

 Fun Fact: Back in the day, my alter ego, “Roxy”, landed a spot on the Hubb’s Pub Wall of Fame.
 The goal was to drink 99 different kinds of beer in 90 days.

 The above picture was my “beer card”.
 I’d give my card to the bartender on duty, who would select a beer for me, then mark it off on my list.